Workers Compensation Benefits for Injured Workers

 You can learn more about all of them in our Benefits and Services brochure or by reading more below.

-The WCB's wage loss benefits were designed to replace your wages if you should suffer a workplace injury.
-You will receive 90% of your net average wages less the probable tax benefit received due to the tax free status of your WCB benefits.
+The WCB's wage loss benefits are designed to replace your wages if you miss work as a result of a workplace injury.
+You will receive 90 per cent of your regular take-home pay (net pay).

 - hospital expenses

-- artificial limbs, braces, crutches, canes, hearing aids and other aids - we also cover reasonable repair and maintenance of these items
+- artificial limbs, braces, crutches, canes, hearing aids and other aids, including reasonable repair and maintenance

-- the replacement or repair costs of prosthetics, eyeglasses or dentures where there has been an injury
+- replacement or repair costs of prosthetics, eyeglasses or dentures if they are damaged because of an injury

-- the replacement cost of clothing damaged because of an injury
+- replacement cost of clothing damaged because of an injury

-- transportation and living allowances may be covered depending on the nature of the injury and the distance you have to travel for treatment - call us to find out if you are eligible
+- transportation and living allowances depending on the distance you have to travel for treatment

 Some of these benefits, such as physiotherapy, occupational therapy, dental treatment and transportation and living allowances must be approved by the WCB before we will cover the costs.
 You should check with your WCB contact person to find out if you will be covered before going ahead with any treatment.